billvaglienti/ProtoGen/README.md

     //!< This is a single line comment that appears after the object it documents, on the same line.

 The reflow logic can be suspended by placing comment text between "\verbatim" escapes.
-Text between the "\verbatim" escapts is simply output in the comment without reflow or interpretation.
+Text between the "\verbatim" escapes is simply output in the comment without reflow or interpretation.
 This makes it possible to insert more advanced markdown features, such as tables.

 Include tag
 -----------